In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Address: Av.
 Morelos 51, Jamaica, Mexico City

-8- Tacos de Cochinita Pibil
+8. Tacos de Cochinita Pibil

-Cochinita pibil is marinated, slow-cooked pork with Achiote Annatto paste.
-It is served on either as a taco or panucho.
 A panucho is a fried tortilla stuffed with refried beans.
-Accompanying it are red pickled onions and a spicy habanero sauce.
+Accompanying it are pickled red onion and a spicy habanero sauce.

 Making cochinita pibil is an involved process.
-Traditionally pork meat is marinated in annatto paste or achiote, sour orange juice, vinegar and spices.
+Traditionally pork meat is marinated in annatto paste or achiote, sour orange juice, vinegar, and spices.

-These are some of the most juicy and tasty tacos we enjoyed in Mexico City.
-As tacos, the juicy flavors melt in your mouth.
+These are some of the juiciest and tastiest tacos we enjoyed in Mexico City.

+As tacos, the delicious flavors melt in your mouth.
 As a panucho which is what we preferred, the crunchy tostada along with the melt-in-your-mouth meat harmonizes perfectly.

-One of Mexico’s treasures, cochinita pibil tacos or panuchos are one of the Mexico City foods not to miss.
+One of Mexico’s treasures, cochinita pibil tacos, or panuchos, are one of the Mexico City foods not to miss.

 Where to Eat The Best Tacos de Cochinita Pibil in Mexico City